 Applicants should provide a detailed certificate/reference from the university indicating the number and list of subjects completed in English.

-8. GRE/GMAT certificate valid as of date of online documents submission (if applicable);
+8. GRE/GMAT certificate valid as of date of online documents submission (if applicable, not mandatory but recommended);

 9. Statement of purpose (up to 1 page);